Categories

 Mid-Year Cultural Summit

-Mid-Year Cultural Summit is a cultural and religious festival in Mandaue City, Cebu, Philippines that is held in time with the fiesta celebrations of the feast of St. Joseph every May 8.
+The Mid-Year Cultural Summit is a cultural and religious festival in Mandaue City, Cebu, Philippines that is held in time with the fiesta celebrations of the feast of St. Joseph every May 8.
 It replaced Panagtabo Festival and the earlier Mantawi Festival.

 History of Mantawi Festival

-Mandaue entered into historical records in Antonio Pigafetta’s account of Ferdinand Magellan’s expedition the Philippine archipelago in 1521.
+Mandaue entered into historical records in Antonio Pigafetta’s account of Ferdinand Magellan’s expedition to the Philippine archipelago in 1521.
 In the Ambrosiana version, the settlement was called Mandani and its chieftain was Datu Aponoaan.
 The same native leader was also mentioned in Jovito Abellana’s “Aginid Bayok Tawarok,” a retelling of precolonial Cebu history and the coming of the Spanish conquistadores.

 However in the Nancy Codex, Datu Lambuzzan was named its leader while Datu Aponoaan was the head of the natives in Pusok of Mactan Island.